jaredpar/jaredpar.github.io/_posts/2009-08-26-why-no-linq-in-debugger-windows.md

 IDE / STA features.
 It in fact lives in a completely separate DLL, separate COM apartment and works on a different symbol table than the EE.

-More fundamental though is that it???s designed for a completely different purpose.
+More fundamental though is that it's designed for a completely different purpose.
 ENC is designed to track edits in live code, determining the differences and applying them to the running program.
 The hypothetical EE feature would be tracking expressions that modify a running DLL for which code